The Correspondence of Paul

 The second act was to have Timothy formally recognized ("ordained") by the local congregational elders in Derbe and Lystra (1Tim 4:14).
 In this ceremony Paul himself took part, as he later mentions (2Tim 1:6).
 Timothy then accompanied Paul on both the apostle's second and third journeys to various cities and assisted in ministry (Acts 17:14; 19:22; 20:4; 2Cor 1:1; 2Th 1:1).
 Timothy demonstrated his competence and reliability to such a degree and Paul was able to both leave him to work in certain places, as well as send him on missions to various cities to work (Acts 17:14-15; 1Cor 4:17; 16:10; 1Th 3:1-7).

 The letter was written after Paul's release from his first imprisonment, c.
 62-64 AD.
+It was written to give Timothy instructions regarding his pastoral leadership and management of the congregation in Ephesus.

 "Trustworthy is the saying and deserving of complete acceptance: 'Messiah Yeshua came into the world to save sinners'—of whom I am foremost."
 (1:15)